georbots/SVM-from-Scratch/README.md

 This is an SVM implementation with numpy and the quadratic programming framework CVXOPT.

-The implementation includes an SVM module with Linear and Gaussian kernels and a test to showcase its abillity to classify data.

 # SVM
 The Support Vector Machine, was firstly proposed by Vladimir Vapnik and Alexey Chervonenkis in the ealry 1960s but was not published until 1995[^1].
 It is an algorithm that aims to classify data points of two discrete classes by discovering the optimal hyperplane to separate them in an n-dimensional space.